Contact Info

 Course Requirements

-- Two courses in the literary and cultural traditions of a second East Asian culture.
+- Two courses in the literary and cultural traditions of a second East Asian culture, including courses offered through other departments and programs.

-- The remaining four courses are elective courses that the student may choose in consultation with their advisor.
+- The remaining courses are elective courses that the student may choose in consultation with their advisor.

 Language Requirements